 See?
 Quick and easy, right?
 My kind of recipe.

-Salads are usually pretty simple to make and it doesn’t get any more simple than this.
-If you make it, tag me on Instagram (@delightfuladventures) or post a pic of it on my Facebook wall.
-I’d love to see!
+Salads are usually pretty simple to make and it doesn't get any more simple than this.
+If you make it, post a pic and tag me on Instagram (@delightfuladventures) or leave me a comment and rating below.

 - Sweet Potato Broccoli Chickpea Bowls